MicroGSD/RoadArchitect/README.md

 Road Architect for Unity.
 Road architect is a professional quality road system creator featuring dynamic intersections, bridges and many other road objects.

+Now with HDRP support: Check the `hdrp` branch for details.

-Working with 5.5.0f3.
+Working with 2018.3.0.
 If interested in contributing contact support@microgsd.com.

 ##
 - The recommended way to install Road Architect is to use the unity package on the releases page.